The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 ### Summary

 - Middleware: Functions that process incoming HTTP requests and can perform server-side actions before passing control to the next middleware.
 - Static Assets: Unchanging files (e.g., HTML, CSS, JS) served by a web server.
+For React projects, we need to "build" the project to convert "dynamic" `.jsx` files to "static" `.js` files
 - Controllers: Callback functions that handle requests by parsing them and sending responses.
 - Middleware Functions: Functions similar to controllers but pass requests to the next middleware without sending a response.